Monitoring of the RIS3 Strategy

 - regional domains of specialisation in support schemes designed to give support to disadvantaged and deprived regions in the Czech Republic.

-The annual progress of the RIS3 Strategy is monitored and the outputs/results of the implementation of the RIS3 Strategy are published in RIS3 Execution and Implementation Reports.
+The annual progress of the RIS3 Strategy is monitored and the outputs/results of the implementation of the RIS3 Strategy are published in RIS3 Execution and Implementation Reports (Currently only in CZ).

 Evaluation of the RIS3 Strategy